PeeperLab/CopywriteR/README.md

 ## Troubleshooting

 There are a number of requirements for your CopywriteR analysis to run successfully.
 These are discussed below.

 ### Chromosome names

 CopywriteR by default assumes that the chromosome names in .bam files are "1", "2", ...
 "X", and "Y".
 These chromosome names are incorporated in the bin, mapability, GC-content, blacklist and capture regions .bed files by preCopywriteR.
 CopywriteR can also be applied to .bam files with different chromosome names.
 In this case, the supporting .bed files need to have the same chromosome notation.
 In case of non-matching chromosome notations, an error message will be displayed and the analysis will be aborted.
 Non-matching chromosome names between .bam and supporting .bed files can be matched by changing the supporting .bed files, for instance in UNIX using awk as follows:

-    > awk 'BEGIN { FS = OFS = "\t"; } { print "chr"$1, $2, $3; }' bins.bed > ../NEWFOLDER/bins.bed
-    > awk 'BEGIN { FS = OFS = "\t"; } { print "chr"$1, $2, $3; }' blacklist.bed > ../NEWFOLDER/blacklist.bed
-    > awk 'BEGIN { FS = OFS = "\t"; } { print "chr"$1, $2, $3, $4, $5; }' GC_content.bed > ../NEWFOLDER/GC_content.bed
-    > awk 'BEGIN { FS = OFS = "\t"; } { print "chr"$1, $2, $3, $4; }' mapability.bed > ../NEWFOLDER/mapability.bed

-Alternatively, chromosome names in .bam files can be adjusted using bedtools as follows (UNIX only):
+Chromosome names in .bam files can be adjusted using bedtools as follows (UNIX only):

-    $ samtools view -H in.bam | awk 'BEGIN { FS = OFS = "\t"; } {if ($1 == "@SQ") { gsub("SN:chr", "SN:", $2); print $1, $2, $3; } else print; }' | samtools reheader - in.bam > out.bam
+    $ samtools view -H in.bam | awk 'BEGIN { FS = OFS = "\t"; }
+      {if ($1 == "@SQ") { gsub("SN:chr", "SN:", $2); print $1, $2, $3; } else print; }'
+      | samtools reheader - in.bam > out.bam

-Please note that gsub in awk works similar to the gsub command in R.
-Also, changing the chromosome names in the .bam header is sufficient as the chromosome names in the body of the file are in fact references to the chromosome names in the header.
+Please note that gsub in awk works similar to the gsub command in R. Also, changing the chromosome names in the .bam header is sufficient as the chromosome names in the body of the file are in fact references to the chromosome names in the header.

 ### Number of chromosomes

 CGHcall fails to run on the Y-chromosome when it has too few data points.
 If this occurs, we recommend a re-run of plotCNA with set.nchrom set as the total amount of chromosomes minus 1 (i.e., 23 for the human genome).
 CGHcall will then ignore the Y-chromosome.

 ## Contact

 We have tried to make the CopywriteR code readable and its use as easy as possible.
 If any questions arise regarding the package, or if you want to report any bugs, please do not hesitate and contact:

 - [Thomas Kuilman](mailto:t.kuilman@nki.nl)
 - [Oscar Krijgsman](mailto:o.krijgsman@nki.nl)